The triumphant advance of the Internet

 When asked: "How many colleagues he has available in his team for running the social media activities at Audi AG," answered Hans-Peter Kleebinder, Head of Social Media, during his lecture at the W&V specialist event Future Days: “Eight permanent employees.
 In principle, however, it is all 63.000 Audi AG employees worldwide. "

-Facebook is considered the ultimate social network.
-Founded in 2004 by Harvard student Mark Zuckerberg, the world's largest online community has seen uninterrupted growth in registrations in recent years.
+uniebook is considered to be the ultimate social network.
+Founded in 2004 by Harvard student Mark Zuckerberg, the world's largest online community has seen unbroken growth in registrations over the past few years.
 This shows that when people are online, they spend most of their time on social networks.
-But what is a Facebook click on "Like" worth?
+But what is a facebook-Worth a click on "Like"?
 The TU Darmstadt pursued this much discussed question in a study.
 According to this, 300 "Likes" mean 6 cents more sales for an online retailer.
 The recommendations apparently take away the initial uncertainty.
 The purchase probability grows by 22 percent.

 YouTube is the synonym for "watching videos" on the net.
 By far the largest video platform in the world has consistently delivered new record numbers since its launch on February 14, 2005.
 In October 2006, the then completely deficit (and positioned without a clear business model) social community was taken over by Google for 1,65 billion US dollars.
 The current value of 24 billion US dollars not only silences the critics of yore.
 In one month, German Internet and mobile phone users alone consume an average of 175 videos or 1.271 minutes of video content.
 That equates to around five online videos with a running time of 42 minutes per day.
 The use of online videos offers many opportunities and advantages for companies and brands.
 Above all, this enables complex content and messages to be conveyed both emotionally and attractively.
 Online videos reach the masses, can have viral effects30 and drive visitors to company websites.
 Simply embedding a video in a website (including appropriate keywording or tags) increases the chance of being listed on one of the first pages on the Google search engine by a factor of 50.
 By the way, YouTube is the second largest search platform in the world after Google.
 Most of the large and internationally active brands are now represented on YouTube in the form of a so-called brand channel.